Estimating Representative Causal Effects with Double Machine Learning: Introduction

 When the treatment effect $\theta$ is the same for all units in the population, it is also the Average Treatment Effect (ATE) for binary treatments, the Average Causal Derivative (ACD) for continuous treatments, and the Average Incremental Effect (AIE) for integer-valued treatments.
-Alternatively, we study the probability limit (plim) and interpretation of $\hat{\theta}$ when treatment effects are heterogeneous.
-Under such heterogeneity, $\hat{\theta}$ converges to a conditional variance-weighted average of causal effects, which puts greater weight on units whose treatment values are less predictable.
-For example, when $X$ is discrete, the RORR estimand places the most weight on the treatment effects in the strata where the treatment has the most variance \cite{Angrist1998-ok, Aronow2016-nn, SloczynskiUnknown-kg}.
-When treatments are many-valued (for example, continuous), RORR may be subject to other, more subtle biases.
-In this paper, we provide a general analysis of RORR with binary and many-valued treatments.
-We demonstrate the empirical relevance of these biases both in a stylized numerical example and with real-world data from Netflix.
-Lastly, we propose an alternative estimator that utilizes Augmented Inverse Propensity Weighting (AIPW) along with binning the treatment \cite{Cattaneo2010-oc} and demonstrate its favorable properties theoretically and in our empirical application.
+Alternatively, we study the probability limit (plim) and interpretation of $\hat{\theta}$ when treatment effects are \emph{heterogeneous}.
+Under such heterogeneity, $\hat{\theta}$ converges to a conditional variance-weighted average of causal effects, which assigns greater weight to units whose treatment values are less predictable.
+For example, when $T_i$ is binary, the RORR estimand assigns the greatest weight to units whose conditional probability of treatment is closest to 0.5.
+This biases it away from the ATE in general \cite{Angrist1998-ok, Aronow2016-nn, Sloczynski2022-kg}.
+When treatments are non-binary (for example, continuous), RORR is subject to the more nuanced biases explored in this paper.

+We contribute a general analysis of RORR and its biases with both binary and non-binary treatments.
+We demonstrate the empirical relevance of these biases with both a stylized numerical example and real-world data from Netflix.
+We propose a simple alternative estimator based on Augmented Inverse Propensity Weighting (AIPW), which coarsens the treatment into bins \cite{Cattaneo2010-oc, kennedy2017non}.
+We establish the favorable theoretical properties of the estimator and apply it to empirical data.
+Our coarsened AIPW estimator has been used for observational causal inference and decision-making at Netflix for several years, and is the default methodology deployed on Netflix's observational causal inference platform.